facebook

 How often should you mow your lawn in the fall?

-You should continue to cut the grass twice per week in the fall.
-However, if you’ve overseeded your lawn in the early fall, you need to wait until the new grass height is tall enough and mature enough to be mowed.
-And once the new grass has been mowed 2-3 times, you can begin to spoon feed and nitrogen blitz your yard (if desired) which will thicken your turf even more.
+If you’ve overseeded your lawn in the early fall, you must wait until the new grass height is tall enough and mature enough to be mowed.
+And once the new grass has been mowed 2-3 times, you can begin to spoon feed and nitrogen blitz your yard (if desired), which will thicken your turf even more.

 Don’t Mow Wet Grass

 Whenever possible, wait until the yard has dried from rain or watering.
-If you mulch, or even side discharge, the wet clippings will clump and leave a mess on your yard.
+If you mulch or even side discharge, the wet clippings will clump and leave a mess on your yard.
 If left for too long, these clumps of wet grass can smother and kill your lawn.

 Use Sharp Mower Blades